Borel-type subalgebras of the lattice vertex operator algebra: Introduction

-\end{thm} The proof of Theorem~\ref{thm1.1} uses a sequence of inductions on the length of spanning elements $u=\al(-n_1)\ds \al(-n_r)e^{m\al}$ of $V_B$, which are carried out in details by Lemma~\ref{lm3.4}, Proposition~\ref{prop3.5}, Lemma~\ref{lm3.6}, and Proposition~\ref{prop3.7}.
-As an immediate Corollary, we prove that $A(V_B)$ is isomorphic to the associative algebra $\C[x]\op \C y$, where $y^2=0$, $ yx=-Ny,$ and $xy=Ny$.
-Using this description of $A(V_B)$ and Theorem 2.2.2 in \cite{Z}, we show that the irreducible modules of $V_B$ are in one-to-one correspondence with the irreducible modules over the Heisenberg VOA $M_{\widehat{\C\al}}(1,0)$, and the fusion rules among irreducible modules over $V_B$ are also the same as fusion rules among irreducible modules over $M_{\widehat{\C\al}}(1,0)$ (Theorem~\ref{thm3.14}).
+As applications of Theorem~\ref{main:B}, we prove that the irreducible modules of $V_B$ are in one-to-one correspondence with irreducible modules over the rank-one Heisenberg VOA $M_{\widehat{\C\al}}(1,0)$, and the fusion rules among irreducible modules over $V_B$ are the same as the fusion rules among irreducible modules over $M_{\widehat{\C\al}}(1,0)$, see Theorem~\ref{thm3.14}.
 This result is also parallel to the semisimple Lie algebra case, namely, the irreducible modules over a Borel subalgebra $\fb=\h\op \fn_+$ of $\g$ are the same as irreducible modules over the Cartan part $\h$ on which $\fn_+$ acts as $0$.

-To better understand the difference between Borel-type and parabolic-type subVOAs, in Section~\ref{sec4} and \ref{sec5}, we study a lowest-rank example of parabolic-type subVOA $V_P$ that is not of Borel-type.
-We take $L=A_2=\Z\al\op \Z \b$ to be the type $A_2$-root lattice, and take $P=\Z\al\op \Z_{\geq 0}\b$.
-Note that there is no difference between Borel-type and parabolic-type subVOAs in a rank-one lattice VOA.
-Our main result in Section~\ref{sec4} is a concrete description of the spanning elements of $O(V_P)$ (see Definition~\ref{df4.3} and Theorem~\ref{prop4.7}):